coderaiser/putout/README.md

 New printer is:

-- much simpler in support then recast;
+- ✅ much simpler in support then recast;
-- it is opinionated and has good defaults;
+- ✅ opinionated and has good defaults;
-- produces code like it was processed by ESLint without involving ESLint at all;
+- ✅ produces code like it was processed by ESLint without involving ESLint at all;

 ### Plugins